Isabella Blow: Death

 On 6 May 2007, during a weekend house party at Hilles, where the guests included Treacy and his partner, Stefan Bartlett, Blow announced that she was going shopping.
-Instead, she was later discovered collapsed on a bathroom floor by her sister Lavinia and was taken to Gloucestershire Royal Hospital, where Blow told the doctor she had drunk the weedkiller paraquat.
+Instead, Blow was later discovered collapsed on a bathroom floor and was taken to Gloucestershire Royal Hospital, where she told the doctor she had drunk weed killer.
 She died at the hospital the following day.
 Blow's death was initially reported as being caused by ovarian cancer; however, a coroner later ruled the death a suicide.
-At the inquest, Blow's sister, Lavinia Verney, stated that after she discovered her sister had ingested the poison, Blow had told her, "I'm worried that I haven't taken enough."

 Her funeral was held at Gloucester Cathedral on 15 May 2007.
-Her casket, made of willow, was surmounted by one of her Philip Treacy hats as well as a floral tribute, and her pallbearers included her godson Otis Ferry, a son of the rock star Bryan Ferry.
-(In 2010, Bryan Ferry dedicated his Olympia album in memoriam Isabella Blow and David Williams.)
+Her casket, made of willow, was surmounted by one of her Philip Treacy hats as well as a floral tribute, and her pallbearers included her godson Otis Ferry, a son of the rock star Bryan Ferry (in 2010, Bryan Ferry dedicated his Olympia album in memoriam Isabella Blow and David Williams).
 Actor Rupert Everett and actress Joan Collins delivered eulogies.
 Opera singer Charles Eliasch sang.
 A memorial service was held in the Guards Chapel in London on 18 September 2007, where Anna Wintour and Geordie Greig spoke.
 Prince Michael and Princess Michael of Kent were in attendance.
 Wintour's eulogy and part of the memorial service can be seen in DVD disc two of The September Issue.